Construction Timelapse: Best Shooting Intervals

 Data usage costs can be a killer.
 If you upload at quick intervals, it may send your data costs through the roof.

-We’ve made calculating your expected data usage simple with this easy-to-use Timelpase Data Calculator.
+We’ve made calculating your expected data usage simple with this easy-to-use Timelapse Data Calculator.

 With regard to power, the faster your unit is shooting and the more you are uploading, the higher your power requirements.